Taitava/obsidian-shellcommands-documentation/Variables/{{event_yaml_value}}.md

 # Variable: `{{event_yaml_value}}`

-> Reads a single value from the selected file's frontmatter.
+> Reads a single value from the event related file's frontmatter.
 Takes a property name as an argument.
 You can access nested properties with dot notation: property1.property2

 _(The above description can also be seen in the plugin's settings.)_